 Most of the above are specialty examinations, designed for professionals with training in a particular branch of counseling or in a related helping profession.
 The NCE is a general professional counseling exam that is used in many states for licensing purposes.
 It is also a viable option for dance/ movement therapists.

-You will find an NCE registration form in your Pennsylvania license application packet.
-If you opt for the NCE, you will take a computerized test; sessions are scheduled Monday through Saturday, two weeks out of each month.
+If you opt for the NCE, you will take a computerized test; sessions are scheduled two weeks out of each month.
 As a candidate for Pennsylvania licensure, you will send a registration form to the NBCC along with an official transcript showing that you have a master's in counseling or a related field.
 You will also need to include a $185 fee (http://www.nbcc.org/Assets/StateForms/Reg/PA-NCE.pdf).

-If your highest degree is a master's, you will be eligible for licensure when you have accrued three years, or 3,600 clinical hours, of experience.
+If your highest degree is a master's, you will be eligible for licensure when you have accrued 3,000 hours of qualifying experience.

 You may only count hours that you accrued after completing at least 48 semester hours of graduate coursework.

-If you have a doctoral degree, you will only need to work under supervision for 2,400 hours, or two years, to become eligible for licensing.
+If you have a doctoral degree, you will only need to work under supervision for 2,400 hours to become eligible for licensing.
 You may count some hours that you completed prior to conferral of your doctorate.
-However, you must complete at least one year (or 1,200 hours) after receiving your degree.
+However, you must complete at least 1,200 hours after receiving your degree.

 As noted in the LPC application instructions, you may not count practicum or internship as part of your supervised experience.